 Minimizes Pressure Ulcers

-This figure tells you the percent of long-term care residents which suffered from new or worsened pressure ulcers or bed sores.
-We bake this statistic into our nursing grades.
+This datapoint measures the percent of long-term residents who suffered from pressure ulcers .
+We factor in this statistic in computing both nursing and long-term care grades.

 Minimizes Serious Falls